brainagenet/nuri/README.md

-# Spatium
+# Nuri

-Spatium is framework for brainage.net.
+Nuri(the Korean word for 'world') is framework for brainage.net.

-## What is Spatium?
+## What is Nuri?

-Spatium is framework for brainage.net.
+Nuri is framework for brainage.net.
 To increase productivity and quality of brainage.net softwares.

 ## License